MatYohannes/Comp440Project/README.md

 URL to our Phase I demo:
 Source Code can be found under our GitHub Repository : GitHub Repository for Phase 1 of Comp440Project - Group 6

+IMPORTANT:
+To run on mySQL, please input our mySQL user and password in file: projectGUI.py line 12 for user line 13 for password

 YouTube link:
 https://youtu.be/zIQt0RxRbIE